lenqwang/vue-cli-plugin-multiple-page/README.md

 }
 ```

-The final result of above configuration will be generates:
+The configuration file above will generates the following corresponding paths:

 - entry: [`yourProject/resources/assets/js/views/page/index.js`, `yourProject/resources/assets/js/views/page1/index.js`]
 - output: [`yourProject/public/js/v/page-index/index.js`, `yourProject/public/js/v/page1-index/index.js`]

 ### watch-multi

-The command like `build-multi`, but it in watch mode
+This command, like the `vue-cli-service watch` command, It listens for changes to the entry file of configuration by passing the specified `--key` to bundle (in `watch` mode)

-## Custom Config
+## Customize Configuration

-This plugin provide custom config file that you can specify entries manually in Programmatically.
-You can create a file named `multiple-page.config.js`, that content like below:
+The plugin provides the ability to customize the configuration so that you can programmatically expose the configuration of multiple pages by creating a file called `multiple-page.config.js`:

 ``` js
 const path = require('path')